Your Child's Immunizations: Human Papillomavirus (HPV) Vaccine

 - For teens and young adults ages 15-26, it is given in three shots over a 6-month period.

 Why the Vaccine Is Recommended

 Because HPV can cause serious problems such as genital warts and some types of cancer, a vaccine is an important step in preventing infection and protecting against the spread of HPV.
 It works best when given before someone becomes sexually active.

-Side effects are usually mild fever and tenderness, swelling, and redness at the site of the injection.
-Dizziness, fainting, nausea, and vomiting also may occur after the shot.
+The most common side effects are mild fever and tenderness, swelling, and redness at the injection site.
+Dizziness, fainting, nausea, and vomiting also can follow a shot.
 Allergic reactions to the vaccine are rare.

 When to Delay or Avoid Immunization

 The vaccine is not recommended if:

 - your child is currently sick, although simple colds or other minor illnesses should not prevent immunization

 - your child had a severe allergic reaction (anaphylaxis) to the first dose of HPV vaccine or has a yeast allergy

 Your child may have a fever, soreness, and some swelling and redness in the area where the shot was given.
 For pain and fever, check with your doctor to see if you can give either acetaminophen or ibuprofen, and follow the directions carefully.